The power of unentanglement without destructive interference: Introduction

 \section{Introduction}

-The notion of \emph{stoquasticity} was first introduced in~\cite{BDOT06} to describe Hamiltonians whose \emph{off-diagonal matrix elements are real and non-positive}, a condition that naturally connects the model to stochastic processes such as Markov chains and random walks.
+The notion of \emph{stoquasticity}, a blend of \emph{sto}cha\emph{stic} and \emph{qua}ntum, was first introduced in~\cite{BDOT06} to describe Hamiltonians whose off-diagonal matrix elements are real and non-positive, a condition that naturally connects the model to \emph{stochastic processes} such as Markov chains and random walks.
 Motivated by this connection, Bravyi, Bessen, and Terhal~\cite{BBT06} introduced the complexity class $\StoqMA$, for which the stoquastic local Hamiltonian problem is complete.

 A useful way to understand \StoqMA{} is to compare it directly with \MA{}~\cite{Bab85}, the class of Merlin--Arthur proof systems and the standard randomized generalization of \NP{}.
 Indeed, \MA{} admits a natural ``quantum'' formulation~\cite{BDOT06}: the verifier uses classical reversible circuits built from Toffoli, CNOT, and X gates, together with the usual $\ket{0}$ ancillary qubits and $\ket{+}$ ancillary qubits that provide randomness, and then measures a designated output qubit in the \emph{computational} basis.
 Allowing the witness to be quantum does not increase the power of this model, as quantum witnesses offer \emph{no} advantage over classical ones.